TaylorPrewitt/carbon-awareAPI/README.md

 Using **C** the carbon couterfactuals can be identified because each value is the outcome of a different potential workload shift.

-**Demand Shifting**: Combining carbon intensity forecasts from a certified provider with anticipated workload constraints such as runtime, governance, and needed hardware, a green window can be found in the forecasted time span.
+**Demand Shifting**: Combining carbon intensity forecasts from a certified provider, with anticipated workload constraints such as runtime, governance, and needed hardware, a green window can be found in the forecasted time span.

 Given the following:
 <br>